k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 > NOTES:
 >
 > * Clicking on the Execute button will first save the schema and deploy the LU, in case it was changed.
-> * If you made changes in the schema you shall click on the Execute button over again, in order to see how they affect on the LUI content.
+> * If you've made changes in the schema, you should click the Execute button again, in order to see how they affected the LUI content.
 > * When changing the sync mode or cleaning the Instance ID field - the panel is reset and the shown content is cleared.
 This is done in order to avoid confusion about what is currently shown.